cybrxkhan/VIET-Events-for-CK3/README.md

 ## Changelog

-### Version 1.11.2 "Atlas Mountains"
+### Version 1.11.3 "Bache Bene Venies"

-New events added in this version: **7**
+New events added in this version: **13**

-- Added 7 desert themed events
+- Added events with the following themes:
-- Added new desert event background
-- Random bard from the traveling bard travel event now has randomized age
-- Changed a few older travel events to use the Travel Danger event theme
-- Fixed sandstorm event happening outside of deserts
-- Fixed No Sympathy for Servants modifier having positive rather than negative effects
+    - 5 Jokes
+    - 8 Night*
 - Miscellaneous bugfixes

 \* Adapted from VIET for CK2